avabellaw/crystal-clear-opticians/readme.md

 ![about.html validator first resuts](docs/validation/about-before.webp)

-The textarea tag on the contact form had a type attribute with the value “textarea” so I removed this.
+The textarea tag on the contact form had a type attribute with the value “textarea” so I removed this.I also fixed the warnings found in previous validator results.

 #### services.html